needle-mirror/com.unity.polyspatial.visionos/Documentation~/ShaderGraph.md

 ### Notes on Transform and Transformation Matrix nodes in VisionOS
 The matrices returned by the `Transformation Matrix` node and used by the `Transform` node are obtained directly from visionOS and currently assume a world space that does not match either the simulation scene or the output of the `Position`, `Normal Vector`, `Tangent Vector`, or `Bitangent Vector` nodes.
 The "world space" output of those nodes is relative to the transform of the output volume--that is, it does not change when a bounded app volume is dragged around.
 The `Transform` and `Transformation Matrix` nodes, on the other hand, assume a world space that is shared between all app volumes.
 To get geometry in this world space, use the geometry (e.g., `Position`) node with `Space`: `Object` and transform it with the `Transform` node set to `From`: `Object` and `To`: `World`.

-## Input properties
+## Global properties
-Shader graph properties must be set to `Exposed` in order to be set on a per-instance basis.
-Globals must *not* be `Exposed`, and global values must be set in C# using the methods of [PolySpatialShaderGlobals](https://docs.unity3d.com/Packages/com.unity.polyspatial@latest?subfolder=/api/Unity.PolySpatial.PolySpatialShaderGlobals.html#methods).
+Global values must be set in C# using the methods of [PolySpatialShaderGlobals](https://docs.unity3d.com/Packages/com.unity.polyspatial@latest?subfolder=/api/Unity.PolySpatial.PolySpatialShaderGlobals.html#methods).

 ### Time-based animation
 Note that visionOS materials do not support global properties natively, and thus PolySpatial must apply global properties separately to all material instances, which may affect performance.
 For animation, consider using the `PolySpatial Time` node rather than the standard Unity shader graph `Time`.
 While `PolySpatial Time` will not be exactly synchronized with [Time.time](https://docs.unity3d.com/ScriptReference/Time-time.html) (notably, it will not reflect changes to [Time.timeScale](https://docs.unity3d.com/ScriptReference/Time-timeScale.html)), it is supported natively in visionOS and does not require per-frame property updates.